techwithanirudh/coolify-docs/backups.md

 ```

 ## PostgreSQL
-Coolify creates a full backup of your PostgreSQL database.
+Coolify creates a full backup of your PostgreSQL databases.
+You can specify which database to backup, with a comma separated list.

 :::tip
 Coolify own database is also backed up using this method.